 - ✓ If your edition allows it, you can add whole lists of Vocabulary entries at once.
-Prepare the list(s), then open Dragon's list import dialog (you can say import words, or choose from the Accuracy Center or the DragonBar's Vocabulary menu). - ✓ Word lists must be saved as plain text, and closed, before they can be imported. - ✓ Each word list entry must be on its own line. - ✓ To specify a spoken form in a word list, use a backslash (\) to separate it from the written form. - ✓ You can also export all custom-added words into one file (in .txt or .xml format).
-This is useful for safekeeping or for import in other user profiles.
+Prepare the list(s), then open Dragon's list import dialog (you can say import words, or choose from the Accuracy Center or the DragonBar's Vocabulary menu). - ✓ Lists must be saved as plain text, and closed, before they can be imported. - ✓ Each entry must be on its own line. - ✓ To specify a spoken form in a word list, use a backslash (\) to separate it from the written form. - ✓ You can also export all custom-added words into one file (in .txt or .xml format).
+This is useful for safekeeping or for import in another profile.